-Abbreviated as sup, a superscript is a character(s) that is half the height of a standard character, and printed higher than the rest of the text.
+Abbreviated as sup, a superscript is a character(s) half the height of a standard character and printed higher than the rest of the text.
 An example of superscript is shown below.

 Normal Text Superscript Text

 In Microsoft Word, highlight the text you want to superscript and click the superscript button, which is the X2 option in the Font section of the toolbar.

 Creating superscript in Microsoft Excel

 To create superscript in Microsoft Excel, follow these steps.

 - Click on the cell containing the text you want to make superscript.

 - In the formula bar, highlight the character you want to set as superscript.

 - Press the Ctrl key + number 1 key to open the Format Cells window.